-14.6 Post-upgrade tasks
+14.5 Post-upgrade tasks

-14.6.1 Migrate location entries from Mysql to Redis DB
+14.5.1 Migrate location entries from Mysql to Redis DB

 Starting from mr6.2.1, location, acc and dialogs data are stored in RedisDB allowing better system performaces.
+Before proceed with the final upgrade steps, check if location data are still stored on MySQL DB:

+ngcpcfg values "kamailio.proxy.redis.usrloc"

-In order to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
-The migration of the location data to RedisDB will speedup the system and it is mandatory for future upgrades to mr7.5.X.
-To complete the process you can execute the following commands right now or anytime during out of business hours.
+If the answer is yes, then skip this sub-chapter and proceed with the next one.
+On the contrary, an answer equals to no means that the migration process has not been completed.
+This happens because, to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
+To proceed with the migration and complete the process, execute the following commands: